Dear Dollar Stretcher,

 Daycare is an obvious area of savings if children are involved.
 And it’s not just the check you write to the daycare provider.
 They might require disposable diapers whereas you’d be willing to use the lower cost cloth ones.
 You’ll need to think about your daycare situation and to recognize the areas of savings.

-Grocery expense will almost certainly change.
+Grocery expenses will almost certainly change.
 But it can be difficult to estimate by how much.
 If you eat out often to save time you’ll want to keep track of what you spend that way.
-As a rule of thumb it costs only about half as much to eat similar foods at home.
+As a rule of thumb, it costs only about half as much to eat similar foods at home.
 So if you spend $20 per week ($1,040 yearly) in restaurant food, you should be able to save about $500 when you have the time to cook at home.

 Even if you do cook all your own meals, you’re likely to find some savings.
 The time to use coupons and shop sales can greatly reduce your food bills.

 You could save money on clothing.
 Even if you don’t ‘dress up’ for work, you’ll probably still save some.
-It’s not uncommon to the stay-at-home partner to save 50% of what they’ve been spending on clothes.
+It’s not uncommon for the stay-at-home partner to save 50% of what they’ve been spending on clothes.

 You might also be able to save on dry cleaning and laundry service.
 Obviously, this will vary widely depending on your lifestyle.
 And any outside laundry services are likely to be eliminated.

 Lunches at work are another expense that will be reduced.
-For those who bring lunch the savings might be fairly small.
+For those who bring lunch, the savings might be fairly small.
 Perhaps just the cost of a daily drink or break-time coffee.
 Even a dollar a day is about $250 a year in savings.
-For those who eat in the company cafeteria or a local restaurant the savings can be significant.
+For those who eat in the company cafeteria or a local restaurant, the savings can be significant.
 Just $5 a day for fifty weeks a year totals $1,250.

-Another, often overlooked area is the amount spent on workplace gifts, cards and cakes.
+Another often overlooked area is the amount spent on workplace gifts, cards and cakes.
 In many workplaces, it’s not uncommon to be asked to contribute on a frequent basis.
 Think of the requests during the last month and you’ll begin to get an idea of how much you can save in a year.

 Finally, you’ll want to look for savings that could be unique to your family.
 Some children are especially prone to colds they pick up in daycare.
 Avoiding those doctor bills would provide savings.
 Another family might be prone to ‘treat’ themselves for surviving their busy schedule.
-Perhaps with a slower family pace those treats wouldn’t be purchased.
+Perhaps with a slower family pace, those treats wouldn’t be purchased.

-At this point you should be able to adjust your current income and expenses with the changes.
+At this point, you should be able to adjust your current income and expenses with the changes.
 You might be surprised at the results.
 Many families find that the second income is all but consumed with expenses that come with a second job.
 But the only way to know for sure is to work through your own income and expenses.